The daily process

 Credit: Sophie Janotta

-Ask yourselves, “When did we make good decisions?” and “When did we get lucky?”
-Discuss times when you think the group took too big a risk, as well as times when you think you made the right decision.
-Talk about ways you can do better next time.
+Ask yourselves, “when did we make good decisions?” and “when did we get lucky?”.
+Discuss times when you believe the group took too many risks, as well as times when you believe you made the right decisions.
+Try to find ways to do better next time.

 Finally, share your observations through the Mountain Information Network.
 You don’t need to be an expert to do so.
 Even a photo and conditions report is valuable for your colleagues, and the forecasters who are preparing the public avalanche bulletins.